 Adam Saper helps companies protect their interests in business disputes in state and federal courts throughout the United States.
-His practice focuses on business litigation, securities litigation, lending and servicing litigation, and class action litigation.
+His litigation practice focuses on business litigation, securities litigation, lending and servicing litigation, and class action litigation.

-Mr. Saper represents broker-dealers and financial advisors in litigation and arbitration involving claims of unsuitability, churning, unauthorized trading, state and federal securities fraud, breach of fiduciary duty, breach of contract, negligent supervision, enforcement of restrictive covenants, and misappropriation of trade secrets.
+Adam represents broker-dealers and financial advisors in litigation and arbitration involving claims of unsuitability, churning, unauthorized trading, state and federal securities fraud, breach of fiduciary duty, breach of contract, negligent supervision, enforcement of restrictive covenants, and misappropriation of trade secrets.
 He has also defended industry participants in enforcement and disciplinary actions at both the state and federal levels.
-In addition, he represents shareholders of closely held corporations, limited liability companies and other closely held entities in ownership and control disputes, including the prosecution and defense of claims for breach of fiduciary duty, waste, usurping corporate opportunities, and oppression.
+In addition, he represents shareholders of closely held corporations, limited liability companies, and other closely held entities in ownership and control disputes, including the prosecution and defense of claims for breach of fiduciary duty, waste, usurping corporate opportunities, and oppression.

-Mr. Saper represents mortgage lenders and servicers in mortgage-related litigation, including cases involving allegations of mortgage fraud, predatory lending, and violation of consumer protection statutes relative to loan origination and servicing.
+Adam represents mortgage lenders and servicers in mortgage-related litigation, including cases involving allegations of mortgage fraud, predatory lending, and violation of consumer protection statutes relative to loan origination and servicing.

-Mr. Saper's federal and state class action litigation practice has included the defense of financial institutions, loan servicers, credit card companies, automobile manufacturers, a public transportation entity, and other businesses in cases arising under various state and federal consumer protection statutes.
+Adam's federal and state class action litigation practice has included the defense of financial institutions, loan servicers, credit card companies, automobile manufacturers, a public transportation entity, and other businesses in cases arising under various state and federal consumer protection statutes.